FellSt220132/ITP-KI_Umfrage/Excel-To-JSON/README.md

 # Converter

-## By Stefan Fellner aka Stevycrze
+## By Stefan Fellner

 + Add your Excel File to this Folder (ANSWERS TO OUR MS FORM)

-+ Name it responses.xlsx or change the Python File (idc)
++ Name it responses.xlsx or change the Python File, preferably not the latter

 + Run Converter.py

 + CONGRATS!
 You should now have a JSON File with the Data

-+ Specifically for this Project, but maybe some Parts can be scrapped
++ Specifically made for this Project, but maybe some Parts can be scrapped for a generalised App?